DaleMarkie/ModixGamePanel/README.md

+⚠️ Modix is no longer actively developed or supported.

+This project has been discontinued as it requires more time and effort to maintain than I can realistically commit.
+Unfortunately, the return on that investment is no longer sustainable for me.

+The repository will remain available for personal and educational use; however, no further updates, bug fixes, or support will be provided.

+I may return to the project in the future if my financial situation allows.
+In the meantime, I am available for custom development work if you’d like to build upon Modix or create something similar.
 🧩 Modix: Game Panel

 Modix is a completely free, open-source, browser-based control panel built for Project Zomboid (with the ability to extend to other Steam-modded games).
 You host it yourself and run it locally, giving you full control over your server.
 It combines modern web technologies with a lightweight backend, delivering smooth, real-time server management without relying on third-party hosting or paid services.